MicrosoftDocs/windows-ai-docs/docs/toolkit/index.md

 - Fine-tune your AI model - locally or in the cloud (on a virtual machine) - to create new skills, improve reliability of responses, set the tone and format of the response.
 The AI Toolkit provides a guided walkthrough to fine-tune popular small-language models (SLMs) - like [Phi-3](https://azure.microsoft.com/blog/introducing-phi-3-redefining-whats-possible-with-slms/) and [Mistral](https://mistral.ai/).
 - Deploy your AI feature either to the cloud or with an application that runs on a device.

-For the latest documentation and to download and use the AI Toolkit, please visit this [GitHub page](https://github.com/microsoft/windows-ai-studio).
+For the latest documentation and to download and use the AI Toolkit, please visit the [GitHub page](https://github.com/microsoft/vscode-ai-toolkit).